CrumpLab/psyc3400/README.md

-# psyc3400
+# psyc3450
-Website for Psyc 3400 Statistics @ Brooklyn College (Taught by Matt Crump)
+Course website for Experiment Psychology 3450, taught by Matthew Crump